 - Piano Bar: Near the TV Tower in Žižkov, guests can hang out and listen to songs played on an old piano, or choose from a number of board games and challenge their friends to a night of friendly competition.

 - Q-Cafe: This is one of the oldest gay establishments in the city, with an extensive library.
 Groups hosting LGBTQ awareness events can use the space for free.

 - Friends Club: Fun events are hosted every night of the week at Friends Club, culminating in huge dance parties on the weekend.

 Tips for Going Out in Prague

 - Prague’s metro system is extensive, but not the best way to get home at night.
 The last train leaves its station of origin at midnight, so if you plan on leaving before 1 a.m., you might be able to catch one.
 The same goes for trams as well.

 - Night trams replace the regular metro and tram system past midnight.
-You’ll find the schedule and line, with its stops, at each tram stop.
+You’ll find the schedule at each tram stop.
 They run approximately every 20 to 30 minutes, so plan accordingly.

 - Uber is available in Prague, though not all drivers speak English or use GPS, so assess your situation before booking one.

 - Avoid wearing high heels.
 The cobblestones of Prague are not exactly party-shoe friendly, and even the most hardcore of Czech partiers will generally stay away from stilettos on a Friday night.
 Unless there’s not a lot of walking involved, stick to flats or low, supportive heels.

 - Drinks and entry fees are much higher in the city center (Prague 1 and 2) than elsewhere, so travelers looking to save on cash should consider exploring bars, pubs, and clubs further away from Old Town Square and Malá Strana.